-$$\lim{w \uparrow w^} \left\{ (r + \alpha + \gamma) F(w) - F'(w) \left(rw - [a(F(w)) - c(a(F(w)))] \right) \right\} = 0, \quad (11)$$ where w^ is the supremum of the relational capitals achievable in a local SSE.
+$$\lim{w \uparrow w^} \left\{ (r + \alpha + \gamma) F(w) - F'(w) \left(rw - [a(F(w)) - c(a(F(w)))] \right) \right\} = 0,$$ where w^ is the supremum of the relational capitals achievable in a local SSE.
 Moreover, w^ is not attained by any local SSE.

-$$\lim{w \uparrow w} \left\{ rw - [a(F(w)) - c(a(F(w)))] \right\} = 0,$$
+$$\lim{w \uparrow w^} \left\{ rw - [a(F(w)) - c(a(F(w)))] \right\} = 0,$$ (12)

 Theorem 1 provides a characterization in the form of a differential equation and boundary conditions of the supremum F of relational incentives achievable in a local SSE.
-In the first line of equation (10), the left-hand side is the average flow of relational incentives needed to generate the stock of relational incentives F(w), given the exponential discounting, mean reversion, and learning.
-The right-hand-side of (10) has the form of an HJB equation for the problem of maximizing relational incentives F as a function of relational capital.
-It is the point-wise maximum, over all policies I, of the expected flow of relational incentives plus the stochastic differential operator applied to F. Specifically, the first term captures the flow of relational incentives; the second term captures the change in the relational incentives resulting from the drift in relational capital; and the last term captures the loss (since the boundary is concave) resulting from the second-order variation in relational capital.
-The first boundary condition in (11) says that the relational incentives in any local SSE with no relational capital must be zero-just as in the Markov equilibrium.22 The second boundary condition is equivalent to the volatility I of the relational capital dying out close to the right boundary.
-It means that close to the bliss point, good outcomes are not rewarded, and bad outcomes are not punished; the flow of relational incentives dies out.
-The last boundary condition requires also the drift of the relational capital to die out.23
+In the first line of equation (11), the left-hand side is the average flow of relational incentives needed to generate the stock of relational incentives F(w), given the exponential discounting, mean reversion, and learning.
+The right-hand-side of (11) has the form of an HJB equation for the problem of maximizing relational incentives F as a function of relational capital.
+It is the point-wise maximum, over all policies I, of the expected flow of relational incentives plus the stochastic differential operator applied to F. Specifically, the first term on the right-hand side captures the flow of relational incentives.
+This reflects how responsive the relational capital is to the public signals.
+The second term captures the change in the relational incentives resulting from the drift in the relational capital.
+Relational incentives increase if the relational capital drifts in the direction where the optimal incentives are higher.
+Finally, the last term captures the loss resulting from the second-order variation in the relational capital.
+The (instantaneous) variance σ_Y^2 of the signal translates to (instantaneous) variance $\sigma_Y^2 I^2$ of the relational capital, which decreases future incentives due to the concavity of F.

+The first boundary condition in (12) says that the relational incentives in any local SSE with no relational capital must be zero.
+Strictly positive incentives, with equilibrium effort by a partner, would allow for a profitable deviation to shirking.
+The second boundary condition is equivalent to the second derivative of F being unbounded and, thus, the optimal sensitivity, I, dying out as one approaches the bliss point.
+As a consequence, close to the bliss point, good outcomes are not rewarded and bad outcomes are not punished: the flow of relational incentives dies out.
+The last boundary condition requires the drift of the relational capital to also die out.
+The arguments behind the last two boundary conditions are related.
+Either a positive drift or volatility would lead to an escape of the relational capital beyond the supremum.
+Moreover, if the drift were strictly negative, one could generate relational capital above the supremum, simply by letting it drift down.

 Theorem 1 also shows that the supremum relational capital is not attainable, and so an optimal local SSE does not exist.
-This follows from the last two boundary conditions in (11), which imply that the supremum relational capital would have to be the outcome of a stationary-and, hence, Markov-equilibrium.
+This follows from the last two boundary conditions in (12), which imply that the supremum relational capital would have to be the outcome of a stationary-and, hence, Markov-equilibrium.
 The construction of near-optimal local SSE is achieved in the following result.